 Our cover protects you against loss or damage of your consignment in transit, up to the maximum value declared in your policy, provided that you satisfy the conditions of making a claim.
+The value declared to be insured must be the total value of the goods being shipped.

 In the event of partial loss or damage, the settlement figure will be calculated as a proportion of the total declared value.